Ezra Miller Dresses As Toadette For Fantastic Beast Panel At Comic Con

 — Entertainment Weekly (@EW) July 22, 2018

 According to Entertainment Weekly, the panel got a little political.
-When asked if they had magic in their lives what would they do if they had magic in their real life, Kravitz was the first to respond by saying “Impeach Trump!”
+When asked what they would do if they had magic in their real lives, Kravitz was the first to respond by saying “Impeach Trump!”
 Her response was met with cheers from the crowd.
 Miller, echoed her response by saying, “Smash the patriarchy.”

 The panel also released a new trailer of the film.